8/1 A man with goats from near Sacramento, CA called Llama Linda looking for a guard llama. No one with a candidate was close enough to help.

 * raffle of a "lunch with llama walk"

 * packets of llama shaped cookies for gifts for a donation (volunteer made the cookies)

 * shearing demo

-8/29 Lynda was featured in a KRQE TV report about beloved Colorado llamas struggling to adjust to new New Mexico life.
+8/29 Lynda was featured in a KRQE TV report about beloved CO llamas struggling to adjust to new NM life.

-8/31 Barbara Welch, Karen Conyngham and Nancy Viviani sent some halters, a few leads, lactation herbs and some miscellaneous equipment to SWLR.
+8/31 Barbara Welch, Karen Conyngham and Nancy Viviani sent some halter, a few leads, lactation herbs and some miscellaneous equipment to SWLR.
 Baxter sent them a letter and an email.

 8/31 L'illette still has lots of folks wanting guardian llamas in NE CA. Nina reminded us that she also has lots of requests for guard llamas in the Sonoma/Napa CA area.